 Building Impedance Intuition

-Figure 1 shows stripline trace impedance versus width, spacing, and distance to ground planes (X axis represents W=S=H1=H2 per the cross-section view).
+Figure 1 shows stripline trace impedance versus width, spacing, and distance to ground planes (X-axis represents W=S=H1=H2 per the cross-section view).
 Interestingly, all dimensions yield impedances close to what we typically want, and minor adjustments are used to dial in the value more precisely.
 For example, increasing either or both H values moves the reference plane further away, making the trace more inductive, thus raising the impedance (Z=sqrt[L/C]).
 Widening the trace (W) makes the trace more capacitive, thus lowering its impedance.
-Visualize how these two changes impact impedance, because we’re about to apply them to via structures.
+Visualize how these two changes impact impedance, because we are about to apply them to via structures.

-Figure 2 plots differential via impedance versus common drill sizes on the X axis.
+Figure 2 plots differential via impedance versus common drill sizes on the X-axis.
 Pad sizes are drill+10 mils and circular antipad sizes are drill+20 mils.
 Spacing is 1 mm as would be found under a BGA or near a connector.
-The first thing we notice is the range of impedances has increased more than 4x when compared to the range of trace impedances in Figure 1.
+The first thing we notice is the range of impedances has increased more than 4× when compared to the range of trace impedances in Figure 1.
 This wider range makes via impedance more challenging to control.
 Like traces, we can make changes to a via’s structure to adjust its impedance.
-For example, widening the antipads – or connecting them into an oval “racetrack” shape – moves the reference plane further away (like increasing trace H in Figure 1), making the via barrel more inductive thus raising its impedance.
-In contrast, increasing the drill size widens the barrel (like increasing trace W), making it more capacitive, hence lowering its impedance.
+For example, widening the antipads—or connecting them into an oval “racetrack” shape—moves the reference plane further away (like increasing trace H in Figure 1) making the via barrel more inductive thus raising its impedance.
+In contrast, increasing the drill size widens the barrel (like increasing trace W) making it more capacitive, hence lowering its impedance.

-Again, the challenge with vias is the 4x+ impedance range compared to the narrower range associated with traces – seen clearly by comparing Figure 1 and Figure 2.
-As structural adjustments for traces and vias have similar dimensions, they also have similar effects on impedance – perhaps 5 or 10 Ohms in either direction.
-As such, it becomes difficult to get 16 or even 12 mil vias close to 100 Ohms because their “natural” (i.e., no structural modifications) impedances are ~70 Ohms.
-Thus, it should become apparent why 8 mil drills are gaining in popularity in a world somewhat reluctant to move towards 85 Ohm impedance – which is the “natural” impedance of the more common 10 mil via.
+Again, the challenge with vias is the 4×+ impedance range compared to the narrower range associated with traces—seen clearly by comparing Figure 1 and Figure 2.
+As structural adjustments for traces and vias have similar dimensions, they also have similar effects on impedance—perhaps 5 Ω or 10 Ω in either direction.
+As such it becomes difficult to get 16 or even 12 mil vias close to 100 Ω because their “natural” (i.e., no structural modifications) impedances are ~70 Ω. Thus, it should become apparent why 8 mil drills are gaining in popularity in a world somewhat reluctant to move towards 85Ω impedance—which is the “natural” impedance of the more common 10 mil via.

-You might be objecting to my generalizations because I did not state my dielectric constant (Dk).
-You’re right.
-It was 3.3.
-Indeed, Dk proportionally raises capacitance and hence inversely affects impedance.
-As such, the first time I solved 10 mil vias with a Dk=3.0 I found them closer to 100 Ohms than expected.
-With common Dk values varying 50% (3.0 to 4.5), Dk is indeed an important consideration.
-So when using the differential impedances shown in Figure 2, if your Dk is higher than 3.3, your impedance values will be lower.
+important consideration.
+So, when using the differential impedances shown in Figure 2, if your Dk is higher than 3.3, your impedance values will be lower.
 Likewise, if your Dk is lower than 3.3, your impedances will be higher.
-For example, as Dk ranges from 3.0 to 3.6, the Figure 2 impedances change +/- ~4 Ohms.
+For example, as Dk ranges from 3.0 to 3.6, the Figure 2 impedances change ± ~4 Ω.

 We should also discuss differential trace and via spacing.
-As traces or vias get closer together they become more capacitive and impedance decreases.
-While the trace impedances shown in Figure 1 can be increased ~10 Ohms by separating the traces, via impedances will decrease from those shown in Figure 2 as vias move closer together.
-However, due to their associated pads, via barrels cannot move closer together than ~20 mils, making it difficult to decrease impedance by more than ~ 5 Ohms.
+As traces or vias get closer together they become more capacitive and hence impedance decreases.
+While the trace impedances shown in Figure 1 can be increased ~10 Ω by separating the traces, via impedances will decrease from those shown in Figure 2 as vias move closer together.
+However, due to their associated pads, via barrels cannot move closer together than ~20 mils, making it difficult to decrease impedance by more than ~5 Ω.

-Also be advised that as we pass 28 Gbps NRZ we need to stop thinking of vias as a single impedance, but instead as a structure whose impedance dips at the pads and rises in the barrel.
-At this data rate those elements are within the relevant feature size and, therefore, are modeled separately – see Figure 2 in .
+Also, be advised that as we pass 28 Gbps NRZ data rate, we need to stop thinking of vias as a single impedance, but instead as a structure whose impedance dips at the pads and rises in the barrel.
+At this data rate those elements are within the relevant feature size and, therefore, are modeled separately.6